run-house/runhouse/docs/overview/data.rst

 Advanced Table Usage
 ~~~~~~~~~~~~~~~~~~~~

-Let's demonstrate how we can easily create a Pandas dataframe table that lives in s3, and access
+Let's demonstrate how we can easily create a Table with a Pandas DataFrame data type that lives in s3,
-that data from any other system:
+and access that data from any other system:

 .. code-block:: python